Elyod3/Matt-s-Profile/README.md

 Student number:
 S3858024

 I was born in Brisbane and grew up in Brisbane North.
 I graduated high school in 2006 and started working at EB Games while completing a Diploma in Justice.
 I worked a bit in security and then worked with the Australian Taxation Office in Facilities Management.
+Two intersting thing about me is when I was younger I was a junior champion in tennis and I once fell off a horse and broke both my wrists.

 ## Interests in IT